python/mypy/docs/source/more_types.rst

 Sometimes the arguments and types in a function depend on each other in ways that can't be captured with a ``Union``.
-For example, suppose we want to write a function that produces IP address objects.
+For example, suppose we want to write a function produces IP address objects.
 If we pass in four ints, we receive an ``IPv4Address`` object.
-If we pass in eight, we recieve an ``IPv6Address`` object.
+If we pass in eight, we receive an ``IPv6Address`` object.

 Our first attempt at writing this function might look like this: